Royals vs. Phillies Player Props Betting Odds

 Pérez Stats

-- Perez has picked up a hit in three games in a row.
-During his last five outings he is hitting .250 with two doubles, a walk and two RBI.
+- Perez takes a four-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .200 with two doubles, a walk and an RBI.

 Pérez Recent Games